terrancehah/whole-ios/docs/backend-structure.md

 - Admins can manage curated quotes; users can only manage their own data.
 - Update this document whenever you change the database schema or policies.
 - No backend changes required for SwiftUI performance refactor in `QuoteListView.swift`.
 All changes are front-end only, improving UI maintainability and compile times.
+- No backend changes required for the latest quote sharing and theme pipeline updates.
+Backend structure remains unchanged as of 2025-05-06.